5 Scoring of Tasks

 5.3.3 Sequential Evaluation of Scoring Rules

-By default (i.e, when not configured differently), Hit- and Miss-conditions are evaluated independently.
-If variables are created, i.e., hits are assigned to classes, a central condition must be met: At any time, precisely one hit must be active for each class.
+Default Mode (Accumulated Weights): By default, all Hit- and Miss-conditions are evaluated independently.
+If hits are assigned to classes, a central condition must be met: At any time, precisely one hit must be active for each class.
 This condition follows directly from using hits as (categorical) values for variables.
 Consequently, hit conditions within a class must always be formulated in such a way that they are mutually exclusive.
 To support checking this condition, the CBA ItemBuilder’s Preview of tasks provides the Scoring Debug Window, which contains a red exclamation mark once multiple hits are active for a class (see Figure 5.10).
+In the default mode, the result for each class is determined by the accumulated weight of all active hits.

-However, a powerful alternative is to active the sequential evaluation of scoring conditions in the Task-Editor by selecting the checkbox Use first active hit/miss per class (applies to all tasks).
+Sequential Mode (First Active Hit/Miss): A recommended alternative is to activate the sequential evaluation of scoring conditions in the Task-Editor by selecting the checkbox Use first active hit/miss per class (applies to all tasks).
 If this option is activated, the evaluation is performed sequentially, starting with the first hit condition of a class.
-Only if the first hit is not true, the second hit is evaluated.
-Accordingly, a last hit (when no other conditions evaluate to true) can be added, for instance, to simplify missing value coding (see the item shown in Figure 5.2 as an example).62
+Only if the first hit condition is not true, the second hit condition is evaluated, and so on.
+The first condition that evaluates to true determines the result for that class—subsequent conditions are not evaluated.
+Accordingly, a last hit with the condition true can be added as a fallback to ensure that each class always has an active hit, which simplifies missing value coding (see the item shown in Figure 5.2 as an example and section 5.3.11 for details).62

 5.3.4 Use of Text Responses in Scoring Rules